Skip to main content

 Mirror, mirror, on the wall, what's the best flick of them all?

-Guillermo del Toro’s outstanding take on Pinocchio came out only months apart from Disney’s remake, which only served to make Disney’s live-action adaptation come off even worse.
+Guillermo del Toro’s outstanding take on Pinocchio came out just months after Disney’s remake, which only served to make Disney’s live-action adaptation look even worse.
 A lot of things could go wrong with Pinocchio.
-Disney appeared to be on top of this after hiring legend Robert Zemeckis to sit on the director’s chair and none other than Tom Hanks to play the toymaker, Gepetto.
+Disney appeared to be on top of this after hiring legend Robert Zemeckis to sit in the director’s chair and none other than Tom Hanks to play the toymaker, Gepetto.
 In the end, however, it still falls a little flat.
 The story’s best and most heartwarming elements (let your conscience be your guide!) feel a little forced and, at times, cliché.
-The worst thing that could go wrong also played a huge factor in the film’s subpar reception: Pinocchio looks a little too creepy.
+The biggest thing that could go wrong also played a huge factor in the film’s subpar reception: Pinocchio looks a little too creepy.

 Maleficent: Mistress of Evil poster